-Financial instruments that potentially subject the Preserve to concentrations of credit risk consist principally of cash and cash equivalent accounts in financial institutions in the Northeast which, from time to time, exceed federally insured limits.
-Additionally, the Preserve has funds invested in uninsured money market funds, the balance of which totaled \$134,584 at December 31, 2012.
+Financial instruments that potentially subject the Preserve to concentrations of credit risk consist principally of cash accounts in financial institutions which, from time to time, exceed federally insured limits.
+Additionally, the Preserve has funds invested in uninsured money market funds, the balance of which totaled \$287,920 at December 31, 2013.